• Skip to primary navigation

 What is the Entrance Exam?

-The BASIS Independent Schools Entrance Exam is part of the admissions process for students applying for grades 2–10 for Fall 2025.
-Its results show us concepts understood, and concepts not yet understood for the grade level they are applying for.
-All grade 2-10 applicants will take this Entrance Exam.
+BASIS Independent Schools utilizes the Independent School Entrance Exam (ISEE) as the standardized admissions assessment for students applying to grades 2-10 for Fall 2026.
+Its results show us concepts understood and concepts not yet understood for the grade level they are applying to.

 What is a passing score on the Entrance Exam?